MicrosoftDocs/azure-dev-docs/python/tutorial-vs-code-serverless-python-02.md

 ---
 title: Create a Python function for Azure Functions with Visual Studio Code
-description: Tutorial, part 2, demonstrating the use of the Azure Functions extension for VS Code.
+description: Tutorial, step 2, demonstrating the use of the Azure Functions extension for VS Code.
 services: functions
 author: kraigb
 manager: barbkess